faster-cpython/ideas/README.md

 # Faster CPython Ideas

+Discussion and work tracker for Faster CPython project.

-New ideas should be created in the discussions section: https://github.com/faster-cpython/ideas/discussions
+New ideas and discussions of existing ideas should be done in the [discussions](https://github.com/faster-cpython/ideas/discussions) section.

-Issue tracker for Faster CPython project.
+Please reserve [issues](https://github.com/faster-cpython/ideas/issues) for actual work-in-progress.

 Some links to presentations and other preliminary documentation: